samou-uk/stock-analysis-tool/README.md

 - mplfinance
 - scikit-learn
 - tkinter
+- pytz
+- pandas_market_calendars

 **Usage:**
 Ensure you have all the dependencies installed.
+You can do this by running `python dependencies.py`.

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.